 This program is designed for individuals who are employed in jobs that they wish to advance in, without having to leave their position and move to Michigan.
 Students are able to incorporate their classes into their daily life schedules and complete assignments from anywhere via laptop, tablet, or mobile device.
 The 27-credit MS program, which includes a summer learning systems project, is designed to be completed in 3 semesters over 12 months for full-time students or for part-time students, the program can be completed in 2-3 years.
-Students in the HILS MS program study alongside HILS PhD students, taking most of the same courses.

 HILS curriculum and faculty

 The HILS-Online program is a full-fledged University of Michigan master’s degree..
-A unique combination of courses, offered by the program’s own interdisciplinary faculty, includes study of infrastructure, knowledge management, implementation science, statistical and evaluation methods, and ethics—all applied to health system change and improvement.
+A unique combination of courses, offered by the program’s own interdisciplinary faculty, includes study of infrastructure, data science, knowledge management, implementation science, statistical and evaluation methods, and ethics—all applied to health system change and improvement.
 The program is directed by Dr. Caren Stalburg, and the program’s home department is chaired by Dr. Charles Friedman, an international leader in Learning Health Systems.

 Special emphasis will be placed on creating community for online students.
 High quality education includes strategies to engage students with faculty, each other and the learning process through in-person campus experiences as well as online activities.
-HILS-Online will require three face-to-face campus visits.
+HILS-Online will require a few face-to-face campus visits.
 These on-campus visits will allow students to meet faculty and each other, face-to-face, in order to create a learning community.
 This will allow faculty to find common ground with students and ensure that a vibrant community exists.
 Opportunities for face-to-face mentoring will augment the already existing relationship created in the online space.

 HILS-Online students will be paired with a faculty advisor and have access to faculty through live office hours and email.
-Students can also connect wtih the program manager through email, Zoom video conferencing, Slack and other online channels of communication.
+Students can also connect with the program manager through email, Zoom video conferencing, Slack and other online channels of communication.